 The Reformed Church in America (RCA) identified stress among its clergy as a major cause of higher-than-average health claims.
 Because the pastors were spread across the U.S., the intervention was provided by a small team of HeartMath certified mentors in six phone sessions to help the participants manage stress and increase physiological resilience.
 The study divided 313 participants into two groups with 149 participating in the HeartMath program delivered by phone, which included instruction in use of the portable version of the emWave and practice of the self-regulation techniques and 164 in the active control group participated in a phone-based lifestylemanagement program.
-All participants completed a health-risk assessment and a validated HeartMath Stress and Well-being Survey at the beginning of 2007 and again at the beginning of 2008.
+All participants completed a health-risk assessment and a validated HeartMath Personal Well-being Survey at the beginning of 2007 and again at the beginning of 2008.
 Well-being, stress management, resilience, and emotional vitality were significantly improved in the HeartMath group compared to the lifestyle-management group.
 In an analysis of the claims costs data for that year, the pastors who had participated in the HeartMath program were compared to the control group.
 Adjusted medical costs were reduced by 3.8% for HeartMath participants while there was an increase of 9.0% for the control group.
 The adjusted pharmacy costs increased 7.9% for the HeartMath group and 13.3% for the control group.
 The total 2008 savings as a result of the program were $585 per participant, yielding a return on investment of 1.95:1.
 In the detailed medical cost analysis, one of the higher cost-savings categories was for essential hypertension, which would be expected to be sensitive to reduced stress.

 A number of significant health outcomes were found in two workplace pilot studies of utility line workers and employees of an online travel company.
 These studies focused on reducing stress and metabolic syndrome risk factors with the HM self-regulation techniques combined with HRV coherence feedback.
 In both studies, there were significant reductions in organizational stress (life pressures, relational tensions, work-related stress), emotional stress (anxiety, depression, anger) and stress symptoms (fatigue, sleep, headaches, etc.), and significant increases in emotional vitality.
 Both studies also showed reductions in the number of participants who were classified as having metabolic syndrome.
 In the utility-company cohort, total cholesterol and LDL cholesterol were significantly reduced, and the travel-company cohort had significant reductions in both systolic and diastolic BP and triglycerides (unpublished data).